KiloBravoBFE/waybar-openweathermap/README.md

 IP-location Waybar weather plugin
 =====================

-This plugin does not use the [One Call API from OpenWeatherMap.org](https://openweathermap.org/api/one-call-3).
+This fork of the plugin **does not** use the [One Call API from OpenWeatherMap.org](https://openweathermap.org/api/one-call-3).
-You don't need to have an active subscription, and with normal usage you should never go over the free limit of 1000 request per day.
+You **don't** need to have an active subscription, and with normal usage you should never go over the free limit of 1000 request per day.
-Instead, you need to obtain a free API-key from [OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up) My refresh setting for the waybar plugin is 600s.
+Instead, you need to obtain a free API-key from [OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up).
+My refresh setting for the waybar plugin is 600s.

 ## set your APIKEY and preferences
+You can do this in any way you like.
+I used env-vars to make life easier (for me).
+You can absolutely do whatever you want, go ahead and put it right in the code if you prefer doing that, but this is what I would suggest if you are unsure:

-In your ~/.bashrc add the following definition and place your APIKEY in there
+In your ~/.bashrc you could add the following definition and place your APIKEY in there

 ```bash
     # waybar weather settings: